▶️ LISTEN TO THIS ARTICLE

 After researching how benchmarks get gamed, here's what to watch for when a company announces a new model.

 "Experimental" model versions.
-If the benchmarked model differs from the shipped product (the Llama 4 pattern), the numbers don't apply to what you'll actually use.
+If the benchmarked model differs from the shipped product, the numbers don't apply to what you'll actually use.
 Watch for disclaimers like "optimized for conversationality" or "chat-tuned variant."

 No real-world validation.
-Benchmark scores without production deployment evidence are marketing.
-As NBC News reported, benchmarks serve as the industry's de facto quality assurance in the absence of comprehensive regulation, which makes selective reporting particularly dangerous for procurement decisions.
+Benchmark scores without production deployment evidence are closer to marketing than operational proof.
+As NBC News reported, benchmarks serve as the industry's de facto quality assurance in the absence of comprehensive regulation, which makes selective reporting risky for procurement decisions.

 The frontier model comparison tracks how announced capabilities compare to measured production performance across major providers.